gabriel-kwesie/conifgure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Go to virtual machines and restart the client VM> log in to client VM in remote desktop > go back to Azure and copy-paste the private IP> open PowerShell in the VM > then type “ping (domain controller private ip) it should show the private IP of the domain controller in the ping > now run ipconfig /all (this should show the private IP address of the domain controller next to DNS Servers)
+Go to virtual machines and restart the client VM > log in to client VM in remote desktop > go back to Azure and copy the Domain Controllers private IP > open PowerShell in the VM > then type “ping (domain controller private ip) it should show replies in the ping (if not go back and check to see if the windows firewalls are disabled or if you inputed the incorrect private IP in the client VM's NIC) > now run ipconfig /all (this should show the private IP address of the domain controller next to DNS Servers)
 </p>
 <br />